MirzaDevelopment/Afterparty-bookstore-webshop/README.md

 26. Added admin panel for comments with search function and ability for admin to delete any comment.
 Comments can be searched by book title, or user name of comment author.
 Admin can delete multiple or single comment using one press of the button.<br/>
 27. Implemented rating system for logged in users.
 User can rate a book by using fontawesome icons from 1-5.
 Rating is then saved in database and displayed always for logged in user.<br/>
 28. Implemented a display of average book rating for each book.<br/>
+29. "Similiar like this" reponsive carousel that shows books that have same category or same author as the chosen book.<br/>

 ## Other general features
 1. All the security best-practices have been implemented. <br/>